OlekSt/Hit-the-Slopes/README.md

 - Text: Desgined & Developed
 - Designer/Developer's name "Ol.Statsenko", which works as a link to the developer's Github profile/repositories.

 ### FEATURES TO BE IMPLEMENTED

-Calendar datepicker:
+- Archiving of old trips:
-    - Make the calendar show "date to" not earlier than "date from", e.g. date from: 15/12/2020, the calendar datepicker for date to should be showing Dec month to choose dates from.
+    * Add a function of auto-archiving trips older than XX weeks/days.

-Archiving of old trips:
+- Delete a trip:
-    - Add a function of auto-archiving trips older than XX weeks/days.
+    * Feature to be added to ask a user for confirmation if he/she really wants to delete a trip.

-Delete a trip:
+- Delete a ski resort:
-    - Feature to be added to ask a user for confirmation if he/she really wants to delete a trip.
+    * Feature to be added to ask a user for confirmation if he/she really wants to delete a ski resort.

-Delete a ski resort:
+- Lost password:
-    - Feature to be added to ask a user for confirmation if he/she really wants to delete a ski resort.
+    * Add a feature to allow users to restore or change their passwords.

-Lost password:
+- Ski resorts search:
-    - Add a feature to allow users to restore or change their passwords.
+    * To add a feature to search by an initial/two/three letter/s.

-Ski resorts search:
+- Ski resorts:
-    - To add a feature to search by an initial/two/three letter/s.
+    * Add a button "New Trip" to each ski resort, which would take a user to a New Trip page with a pre-selected ski resort.

 ## INFORMATION ARCHITECTURE